JonForShort/android-tools/README.md

 ## What is this?

-This project is aimed at providing popular Android tools (e.g. aapt) that can be run directly on Android devices.
-These tools are already packaged in the Android SDK (https://developer.android.com/studio), but for ABIs that are unuseable on most Android devices (e.g. x86 or x86_64).
+This project is aimed at providing popular Android tools (e.g. aapt, aapt2, etc.) that can be run directly on Android devices.
+Although these tools are already packaged in the Android SDK (https://developer.android.com/studio), the SDK only provides them for ABIs targetting the PC (e.g. x86 or x86_64).

-Currently, this project only provides the Android Asset Packaging Tool (AAPT) for ARM-v7a, ARM-v8a, X86 and X86-64 ABIs.
-The plan is to provide other useful tools such as AAPT2 and dexdump.
+For a complete list of the Android tools provided by this project, please see the build folder (https://github.com/thejunkjon/android-tools/tree/master/build/android-9.0.0_r33).

 ## Why is this useful?

-I am currently writing an Android app that requires me to analyze an app's APK on the device.
+I created this project because I needed to analyze APKs on the device as part of my Android app.
 Although there are already projects out there that allow you to do this off-device -- most notably apk tool (https://ibotpeaches.github.io/Apktool/), there isn't a project (as far as I know) that allows you to do this directly on-device.

 ## How was this done?